maybebyte/anthesis/openbsd-router.md

     > wgendpoint [endpoint addr] [port] \
     > wgaip 0.0.0.0/0

-Add the IP address specified in your WireGuard configuration file.
+Add the IP address specified in the WireGuard configuration file.

     # ifconfig wg0 [if addr]